tflori/orm/docs/reference.md

 * [__construct](#ormtestingentitymanagermock__construct) Constructor
 * [addEntity](#ormtestingentitymanagermockaddentity) Add an entity to be fetched by primary key
 * [addResult](#ormtestingentitymanagermockaddresult) Create and add a EntityFetcherMock\Result for $class
+* [beginTransaction](#ormtestingentitymanagermockbegintransaction) Begin a transaction or create a savepoint
 * [buildChecksum](#ormtestingentitymanagermockbuildchecksum) Build a checksum from $primaryKey
 * [buildPrimaryKey](#ormtestingentitymanagermockbuildprimarykey) Builds the primary key with column names as keys
+* [commit](#ormtestingentitymanagermockcommit) Commit the current transaction or decrease the savepoint counter
 * [defineForNamespace](#ormtestingentitymanagermockdefinefornamespace) Define $this EntityManager as the default EntityManager for $nameSpace
 * [defineForParent](#ormtestingentitymanagermockdefineforparent) Define $this EntityManager as the default EntityManager for subClasses of $class
 * [delete](#ormtestingentitymanagermockdelete) Delete $entity from database